GST/HST Information for Charities

 A provincial point-of-sale rebate is also available for the provincial part of the HST on the above mentioned publications supplied in a participating province.
 This means the person supplying the publication should provide the rebate at the time of the sale.
 For more information, see GST/HST Info Sheet GI-065, Point-of-Sale Rebate on Books.

-You can claim this amount by completing line 307 of Part D of Form GST66.
+You can claim this amount by filling out line 307 of Part D of Form GST66.
 Amounts included on this line cannot be included anywhere else in the calculation of your rebate on this form.

 If you are a non‑registrant, you can file your rebate application by paper or electronically by using our online services at My Business Account or Represent a Client.